 Your yard is waking up from a months-long slumber, and it's lookin' a little groggy with branches, leftover leaves, and clumps of yard debris scattered about.
 Clean that unsightly detritus from your lawn and gardens after the overnight air temps consistently rise above freezing.
 (Before that, it actually helps protect your grass, like a toasty blanket.)

 It sounds like an old gardener's tale, but even master gardeners follow it: If the bright yellow forsythia bushes are beginning to bloom, it's time to apply a slow-release fertilizer with pre-emergent herbicide to fight crabgrass.
 Apply before it germinates — when the soil warms to about 55 degrees, which is when forsythia hits peak bloom.

 Once the soil in your garden is thawed and dry enough to crumble, rather than clump, in your hand, you can get your green thumb back into action outdoors.
 Cool-season growers like pansies, snapdragons, and bare-root trees and shrubs all get a boost from the cool, wet conditions.

 #5 Wash Away Salt

 Most plants don't grow well if they're feeling salty (unless they're saline-tolerant, like daylilies).
 So once roadside soil has thawed, give your exposed plants a good watering to dilute any salt that sprayed up from slushy winter traffic.

 #6 Prune and Fertilize

-As long as your soil crumbles instead of clumping (revealing it's sufficiently dry), now's the time to prune fruit trees, shade trees, and summer-blooming shrubs, and remove old growth from perennials that didn't receive a fall pruning.
+As long as your soil crumbles instead of clumping (revealing it's sufficiently dry), it's time to prune fruit trees, shade trees, and summer-blooming shrubs, and remove old growth from perennials that you didn't prune in the fall.
 You'll also want to fertilize trees and shrubs before they begin their spring growth.